 Policies and Procedures

 It is recommended that all bicycles that are brought on campus be registered with the Campus Safety Department.
 There is no fee required.
 The Department has bicycle safety and lock information available that can be picked up at the office during business hours.
-(See Housing Policies and General Information)
+(See Residential Life Policies and General Information)

 Parking and Traffic Regulations

 Union College requires that all motor vehicles (including motorbikes and/or motorcycles) using the campus be registered with the Campus Safety Department.
 First-year students are not permitted to have any vehicle on without permission from the Dean of First-Year Students.
 If permitted, first-year students will be restricted to parking in the Nott / Seward and Roger Hull parking lots only.
 All other areas on campus will be off limits at all times of the day and night.
 Traffic enforcement will apply to those who violate this rule.

 Union College assumes no responsibility or risk for any vehicle, its occupants or property contained therein or thereon, while parked or driven on Union College property.
 Parking on Union College property is a privilege, not a right, and parking space is not guaranteed for each vehicle in any parking area.